umccr/cttso-ica-to-pieriandx/deploy/cttso-ica-to-pieriandx-cdk/README.md

 ### ./scripts/launch_direct_cttso_lambda_from_glims

-To update the direct payloads from Google LIMS this script asks the user to provide a subject ID and library ID in order to trigger the cttso submission collecting all of the available data from Google LIMS.
+To update the direct payloads from Google LIMS this script asks the user to provide a subject ID and library ID in order to trigger the cttso submission collecting all the available data from Google LIMS.

 ### ./scripts/launch_clinical_payloads